winni50927/winni50927/README.md

 - ⚡ Fun fact: ...
 -->

-Growth Data Scientist & Engineer with 6+ years of experience in data analytics, experimentation, and growth strategy.
+Growth PM & Data Scientist & Engineer with 6+ years of experience in data analytics, experimentation, and growth strategy.
 I specialize in driving product insights, optimizing advertising performance, and building data pipelines to fuel decision-making.
 Passionate about using data to enhance user experiences, improve conversion rates, and maximize revenue.

 🔍 What I Do